Cupolas of Capitalism

 The High Victorian style capitol

 is a mixture of Chateauesque (French Renaissance), Italian Renaissance, and Romanesque styles on the exterior, and Romanesque and Moorish-Gothic styles on the interior.
 One source claims it was inspired by the Hotel de Ville (city hall) in Paris.
 No dome or cupola.
 108 feet tall.
-More info offsite with an official virtual tour from the New York State Senate website; an alternative tour from the New Your State Assembly; a teacher's resource kit that covers the history, architecture, and building of the capitol; and this photo gallery from Mary Ann Sullivan.
+More info offsite with an official virtual tour from the New Your State Assembly; info about the capitol tour program; a teacher's resource kit (warning, this is one big Acrobat pdf file) that covers the history, architecture, and building of the capitol; a building photo album from Edward Crim; and this photo gallery from Mary Ann Sullivan.
 Also available are these project descriptions and photos of the Senate and Assembly chamber restorations.

 View States: A-BC-EF-ILIN-KL-MEMI-MO,